List of England One Day International cricket records

-One Day International (ODI) cricket is played between international cricket teams who are Full Members of the International Cricket Council (ICC) as well as the top four Associate members.
-Unlike Test matches, ODIs consist of one innings per team, having a limit in the number of overs, currently 50 overs per innings – although in the past this has been 55 or 60 overs.
-ODI cricket is List-A cricket, so statistics and records set in ODI matches also count toward List-A records.
-The earliest match recognised as an ODI was played between England and Australia in January 1971; since when there have been over 4,000 ODIs played by 28 teams.

-This is a list of England ODI records and is based on the List of One Day International cricket records.
+One Day International (ODI) cricket is List-A cricket played between international cricket teams who are Full Members of the International Cricket Council (ICC), as well as the top four Associate members.
+ODIs consist of one innings per team, having a limit in the number of overs, currently 50 overs per innings – although in the past this has been 55 or 60 overs.
+As ODI cricket is the international form of List-A cricket, statistics and records set in ODI matches also count toward List-A records.
+The earliest match recognised as an ODI was played between England and Australia in January 1971, since when there have been over 5,000 ODIs played by 29 teams.
+This article is a list of ODI records for the England cricket team.

 Key

 The top five records are listed for each category, except for the team wins, losses, draws and ties, all round records and the partnership records.
 Tied records for fifth place are also included.
 Explanations of the general symbols and cricketing terms used in the list are given below.
 Specific details are provided in each category where appropriate.
-All records include matches played for England only, and are correct as of July 2020.
+All records include matches played for England only, and are correct as of September 2026.